ARM-software/Cloud-IoT-Core-Kit-Examples/readme.md

 	  --region=$region \
 	  --pubsub-topic=projects/$project/topics/$events

-5. Create a public/private key pair for your device and create a new device in your project and registry.
+5. Create a public/private key pair(s) for your device(s) and create a new device(s) in your project and registry.
 Or, stretch goal, register one programmatically with [these code samples](https://cloud.google.com/iot/docs/device_manager_samples).

     openssl req -x509 -newkey rsa:2048 -keyout rsa_private.pem -nodes -out rsa_cert.pem